wandb/data-flywheel-nvidia/README.md

 <img src="./docs/images/wandb-dash.png" width="750">
 </p>

-Deploy this blueprint to create a **production-grade autonomous Data Flywheel service** that uses the NeMo Microservices platform to continuously discover and promote more efficient models.
+Deploy this blueprint to create a **production-grade autonomous Data Flywheel service** that uses the NeMo microservices to continuously discover and promote more efficient models.

 ## W&B Weave Integration for the Data Flywheel